conan-io/conan-vs-extension/README.md

 Build
 -----

-To build the Conan Visual Studio plugin, either build it using Visual Studio or with MSBuild:
+To build the Conan Visual Studio plugin, either with Visual Studio (nothing unusual here), or use MSBuild:

 ```console
 $ msbuild /p:DeployExtension=false